McPhersonTrk/EL-Paso-County-Data-Center-Consultation/README.md

 El Paso County currently relies on Microsoft and Google cloud services, which have been increasing their rates by approximately 15% every three years.
 This model is no longer tenable given our budget constraints and the need for a more predictable and sustainable financial strategy.
 Building our own data center offers several critical benefits:

 1. **Cost Savings**: By transitioning to a county-owned data center, we can significantly reduce recurring expenses associated with external cloud services.
-The initial capital investment will be offset by long-term savings on operational costs, providing a more predictable financial model.
+The Initial Capital Investment will be offset by long-term savings on operational costs, providing a more predictable financial model.
 2. **Scalability**: The proposed data center will offer scalable infrastructure, allowing us to expand capacity as needed without incurring substantial additional costs.
 This flexibility is essential for accommodating future growth and technological advancements.
 3. **Control and Security**: Owning our data center provides greater control over our data and IT infrastructure.
 We can implement enhanced security measures to protect sensitive information, ensuring compliance with regulatory requirements and minimizing the risk of data breaches.
 4. **Performance Optimization**: On-premises data centers can be optimized for performance, ensuring that critical applications and services run efficiently.
 This control over the hardware and software environment can lead to improved service delivery and user satisfaction.